neverenough-sec2021/neverenough-sec2021.github.io/README.md

 #### Model Validation

 In §4 of our paper, we run some experiments to evaluate our modeling tools and Shadow improvements.
-More information about reproducing the analysis and graphs (in Figures 1, 2, and 3, and Table 2 in the paper) is available [here](/model_validation).
+More information about reproducing the analysis and graphs (in Figures 1, 2, and 3, and Table 2 in the paper) is available on [the model validation page](/model_validation).

 #### Significance Analysis

 In §5 of our paper, we describe an analysis methodology that allows us to compute confidence intervals over a set of simulations results, in order to make more informed inferences about Tor network performance.
-More information about reproducing the analysis and graphs (in Figures 4, 5, and 6 in the paper) is available [here](/significance_analysis).
+More information about reproducing the analysis and graphs (in Figures 4, 5, and 6 in the paper) is available on [the significance analysis page](/significance_analysis).

 #### Performance Analysis Case Study

 In §6 of our paper, we present the results of a case study of the effects of an increase in Tor usage on Tor client performance.
-More information about reproducing the analysis and graphs (in Figures 7 and 8 in the paper, and in Figures 9, 10, 11, and 12 in the full version) is available [here](/performance_analysis).
+More information about reproducing the analysis and graphs (in Figures 7 and 8 in the paper, and in Figures 9, 10, 11, and 12 in the full version) is available on [the performance analysis page](/performance_analysis).